Michael Beale (football coach): Queens Park Rangers

-Rangers
+Return to Rangers

 On 28 November 2022, Beale accepted an approach to leave QPR and manage Scottish side Rangers, where he had worked previously as the first team coach under Steven Gerrard.
 Beale had a successful start to his Rangers managerial career, winning his first four matches in charge, after which he was named Scottish Premiership manager of the month for December.
-Two defeats at Hampden by Celtic meant that Rangers finished the 2022–23 season without a trophy.
-Beale was sacked on 1 October 2023, after a third defeat in the first seven league matches of the 2023–24 season.
+The form that secured his manager of the month accolade in December continued into the new year, with Rangers going 14 games unbeaten in all competitions.
+This was ended in the Scottish League Cup by Celtic, with Beale's team finishing as runners-up following a 2-1 defeat at Hampden Park.
+Beale's record in the first 20 games as manager was won 18, drew 1, lost 1, which is the best start by any Rangers manager.
+Rangers finished the season as runners-up on 92 points, the highest runners-up total in the history of the Scottish Premiership and the fourth highest points total in the club's history.